 When I had everything ready I waited and watched the sky, how the light was changing, how the colors were shifting.
 The sky lit up just after the sun dropped below the horizon.
 We were fortunate the sky was full of interesting clouds, and the snow on the distant mountains helped them stand out more than they might otherwise.
 When the sky lit up I began shooting.
 It took 7 frames to capture the entire scene.
 I shot each frame, then rotated the camera just a little to the right making sure to overlap the previous image.

 The individual images I captured are shown below.
 Click on an image for a larger view, and to cycle through the set.

 I’m pleased with the results, but I did learn some lessons while shooting.
-It was cold that afternoon, and I think I rushed too quickly from frame to frame, introducing just a touch of vibration and losing a little sharpness.
-Since then I have kept this in mind when shooting panos and attempt to slow myself down, to concentrate on what I’m doing, taking whatever time is needed to get the best source images I can.
-And the second lesson is to always bring gloves when there's snow in the mountains!
+It was cold that afternoon and I didn’t think to bring any gloves.
+This may have caused me to rush too quickly from frame to frame instead of taking my time to really think everything through.
+Thankfully, in this case it all worked out, but since then I have kept this in mind when shooting panos and attempt to slow myself down, to concentrate on what I’m doing, taking whatever time is needed to get the best source images I can.
+So the lessons are to take is slow, and always bring gloves when there's snow in the mountains!

 Always try to learn from your shoots.
 It’s a great way to grow as a photographer.
 Recognize your own mistakes, accept them, and learn from them.
 I’ve no doubt I’ll continue making mistakes.
 I just hope they are new mistakes that give me new opportunities to improve my photography.